Communicating What Matters

 I predicted three audience profiles for a technical decision, then had AI generate persuasive briefs for each.
 Please:

-(1) Rate my audience profiles -- did I correctly identify what each stakeholder (skeptical CTO, cost-conscious CFO, non-technical CEO) cares about?
+(1) Rate my audience profiles -- did I correctly identify what each of the three stakeholders from my chosen scenario cares about?
 (2) Rate my predicted objections -- are these realistic?
 Did I miss any likely objections?
 (3) Compare my persuasion strategy vs. the AI-generated brief for each audience -- which approach would actually be more effective and why?
 (4) Identify where my human audience reading adds value that AI missed (e.g., political dynamics, emotional undercurrents, organizational history).
 (5) Give me specific feedback on improving my weakest audience profile.

 Decision: